Diospyros kaki: Varieties

-Practically and commercially, only the first two kaki types are important.
-The other two types are considered astringent kakis for practical reasons and are handled just like the PCA type fruit.
+Practically and commercially, only the first two types are important.
+The other two types are considered astringent for practical reasons and are handled just like the PCA type fruit.

 Chemistry

 Apart from tannins, triterpenoid compounds such as α-amyrin, uvaol, ursolic acid, 19α-hydroxy ursolic acid and 19 α,24-dihydroxy ursolic acid can be isolated from the leaves of D. kaki.

-The high content of the carotenoids beta-cryptoxanthin, beta-carotene, and zeaxanthin, along with some lutein and alpha-carotene makes the kaki fruit nutritionally valuable.
+The high content of the carotenoids beta-cryptoxanthin, beta-carotene, and zeaxanthin, along with some lutein and alpha-carotene makes the fruit nutritionally valuable.